pranavpradhan007/MultiAgent-Financial-Decision-System/Readme.md

 **2. System Architecture**

 MAFDS employs a modular, agent-based architecture designed for clarity, extensibility, and efficient information processing.
-The core components and data flow are illustrated below (conceptual):
+The core components and data flow are illustrated below:

 ```mermaid
 graph TD